Home

 Professional Breeding

 1977 - The beginning of the "Chelsea" Golden Retrievers!
 After years of research, my first two goldens arrived in 1977 and 1978.
-Seven generations of wonderful dogs followed with versatility their specialty, always owner handled and trained.
-There are numerous dogs that instructors, experienced trainers and first time dog owners have competed with that have been successful in all of the performance rings and field with the "Chelsea" spirit.
-All of these dogs are and have been foot warmers, too.
+Seven generations of wonderful dogs followed with versatility being their specialty, always owner handled and trained.
+There are numerous puppies that I bred that were placed with other instructors, experienced trainers and - first time dog owners that have competed in various venues.
+All have been successful in all of the performance rings and field with the "Chelsea" spirit.
+Most important - all of these wonderful Goldens are and have been foot warmers, too.

 Formal Education

-After much research into various programs in the Animal Behavior world, I decided not to pursue a degree.
+After much research into various programs in the Animal Behavior world, I decided not to pursue a degree in this realm.
 This was due primarily to the methods being taught which did not correspond with my beliefs.
-Thus, no title or degree after my name.
+Thus, no title or degree after my name, self taught and proud of same.

 Employment

-Trained hearing and service dogs for the handicapped through PAWS With a Cause, (an United Way Agency that was called Ears for the Deaf when I began employment with them).
-My position of trainer quickly expanded to presentation coordinator for all of Livingston County and parts of Oakland, Genesee, Ingham and Bay Counties.
+The paws were calling, evenings were spent at dog classes with clubs and then Results was born in 1981.
+In addition, I trained hearing and service dogs through PAWS With a Cause, an United Way Agency.
+The organizaion was called Ears for the Deaf when I began employment with them.
+My position of trainer quickly expanded to include presentation coordinator/SE Michigan Assistant Director for all of Livingston County and parts of Oakland, Genesee, Ingham and Bay Counties.

 More on the Chelsea Golden Retrievers: